Bible Missionary Church: Church government

 The Bible Missionary Church government is patterned on the Church of the Nazarene.
 Its form of government is republican in nature giving equal representation to local churches, lay members, and elders.

 The church holds a general conference every four years at which major policy issues for the denomination as a whole are addressed.
-The most recent general conference took place in 2019.
+The most recent general conference took place August 2023 in Springdale Arkansas.
 The general conference elects general officers, including two general moderators, and a general board.
 The current General Moderators are Rev. Rodger Moyer and Rev. John Kinnaman.
 The general conference also governs additions and deletions to the manual (termed "memorials").
 General conference business follows Parliamentary Procedure and Robert's Rules of Order.

 In addition, the American church is composed of the following self-governing districts: